 The Atlantic Sturgeon (Acipenser oxyrinchus) may be present in the project area based on data from the VDGIF Biota of Virginia Report (see Appendix D "Threatened and Endangered Species Lists" for detailed table listings.)
 An informal section 7 consultation regarding the incidence of Atlantic sturgeon within the area of the Proposed Action was submitted in January 2015 with the recommendation of insignificant adverse effect on Atlantic Sturgeon.
 The site is not in an area where spawning is known to occur.
 Small juveniles are not likely using the area, but adults and sub-adults may transit the project area during migration or to forage.
 No injuries or mortalities of Atlantic Sturgeon have been reported for the Southwest Branch of the Back River area.
 NMFS concurred with the insignificant adverse effect conclusion in a letter on March 4, 2015 (see Appendix A "Agency Coordination").
-An amendment notice was submitted in December 2015, and stated no re-initiation of consultation is necessary.
+An amendment notice was submitted in December 2015 with the recommendation of no significant adverse effect.
+NMFS concurred via email with the amendment notification in December 2015, and stated no re-initiation of consultation is necessary.